sebapersson/petab_sciml/docs/src/format.md

 #### Assigning Values

-For assignments to nested PEtab identifiers (in the `parameters`, `hybridisations`, or `conditions` tables), assigned values must either:
+For assignments to nested PEtab identifiers (in the `parameters`, `hybridization`, or `conditions` tables), assigned values must either:

 - Refer to another PEtab identifier with the same nested structure, or
 - Follow the corresponding hierarchical HDF5 [input](@ref hdf5_input_structure) or [parameter](@ref hdf5_ps_structure) structure.